A Small Group Walking Tour from Sarria to Santiago de Compostela

 - Exclusive Andaspain Camino Guide Book

-Walking the last 100 kilometres of the Camino de Santiago means that you can request your Compostela, or certificate of completion of the pilgrimage.
+Walking the Last 100km of the Camino de Santiago means that you can request your Compostela, or certificate of completion of the pilgrimage.
 Sarria happens to be just to the East and makes for a convenient starting point.
 Transportation there is easy and we like the restaurants.

 At the end of The Last 100 Kilometers all walkers are presented with a Compostela certificate issued by the Archdiocese of Santiago de Compostela and the Pilgrim’s Office.
 This is true about all of the walks that complete at least the last 100 km of any Camino de Santiago.